DylanMeeus/springboot_jwt_blog/_posts/2015-12-15-create-a-desktop-app-with-angular-2-and-electron.markdown

   </script>
 ```

 With the token in local storage, it can now be used as an `Authorization` header to access secured API endpoints.
 The way to attach the header to HTTP calls differs depending on which library or framework you're using.
 If you're using Angular 2 in your Electron app, you can use **[angular2-jwt](https://www.npmjs.com/package/angular2-jwt)**.
 Follow the steps in the [Angular 2 docs](https://auth0.com/docs/quickstart/spa/angular2/no-api) for more details.
 Not using Angular 2?
-We've got [intergrations](https://auth0.com/docs) for many other frameworks and libraries as well!
+We have got [integrations](https://auth0.com/docs) for many other frameworks and libraries as well!

 ## Wrapping Up